Tutorial

 # lm model

-MODAS.py mr -g chr_HAMP -exposure AMP_kernel_transcriptome_v4_FPKM_correct.sig_eqtl.qqnorm.csv -outcome blup_traits_final.new.csv -qtl AMP_kernel_transcriptome_qtl_res.csv -lm -o AMP_kernel_transcriptome_MR_lm
+MODAS mr -g chr_HAMP -exposure AMP_kernel_transcriptome_v4_FPKM_correct.sig_eqtl.qqnorm.csv -outcome blup_traits_final.new.csv -qtl AMP_kernel_transcriptome_qtl_res.csv -lm -o AMP_kernel_transcriptome_MR_lm

 # mlm model